petter-holmberg/elements/README.md

 `forward_cursor` takes a `Forward_cursor` and provides the minimal interface required.

-`counted_cursor` takes a `Cursor` and optionally a count of the `Difference_type` of the cursor, constructing a cursor type that can be compared against a limit that is `Equality_comparable_with` the count. `increment` increments both the cursor and the count, `decrement` decrements both the cursor and the count.
+`counted_cursor` takes a `Cursor` and optionally an offset of the `Difference_type` of the cursor, constructing a cursor type that can be compared against a limit that is `Equality_comparable_with` the offset. `increment` increments both the cursor and the offset, `decrement` decrements both the cursor and the offset.

 `loadable_cursor` takes a `Loadable` `Cursor` and provides the minimal interface required.